-The ten principal taxpayers of the District represent \$150,434,464 or 17.15% of the 2018 Certified Taxable Assessed Valuation of the Participants, which is \$877,368,732, which represents ownership in the Participants' boundaries as of January 1, 2018 and one landowner, Arium Towne Lake Owners LLC, represents 4.85% or \$42,558,583 of such assessed value.
-The Developer represents \$24,079,392 or 2.74% of such value.
+The ten principal taxpayers represent \$179,443,007 or 17.81% of the 2019 Certified Taxable Assessed Valuation of the Participants, which is \$1,007,427,499, which represents ownership in the Participants' boundaries as of January 1, 2019.
+One landowner, Arium Towne Lake Owners LLC, represents 4.11% or \$41,382,100 of such assessed value.
 See "TAX DATA - Principal Taxpayers."
 If the Developer or another principal taxpayer were to default in the payment of taxes in an amount which exceeds the amount in the Water/Sewer/Drainage Debt Service Fund and the amount in the Water/Sewer/Drainage Reserve Fund, the ability of the District to make timely payment of debt service on the Bonds would be dependent on the ability of Participants to enforce and liquidate their tax liens, which is a time-consuming process.
 Failure to recover or borrow funds in a timely fashion could result in a Participant being forced to set an excessive tax rate, hindering growth and leading to further defaults in the payment of taxes.
 The District is not required by law, the Water/Sewer/Drainage Indenture, or the Bond Resolution to maintain any specified amount of surplus in its Water/Sewer/Drainage Debt Service Fund but is required to maintain the Water/Sewer/Drainage Reserve Fund to the Water/Sewer/Drainage Reserve Requirement, an amount equal to one-half of maximum annual debt service on the outstanding Water/Sewer/Drainage Contract Revenue Bonds.
 See "Tax Collections Limitations and Foreclosure Remedies" below, "TAXING PROCEDURES - Levy and Collection of Taxes" and "APPENDIX A."